crcdng/the-swap/README.md

 * pink: https://hicetnunc.art/objkt/589276
 * cyan https://hicetnunc.art/objkt/589279

-To test one scene in one window, replace `index.html` with `scene.html`.
+To test one scene per window, replace `index.html` with the conztents of `scene.html`.

 To host on a public server, follow the advice here: https://github.com/networked-aframe/networked-aframe/blob/master/docs/hosting-networked-aframe-on-a-server.md

+You can watch the transactions on the contract here: https://hangzhou2net.tzkt.io/KT1LZR4wt2Ws27jKqmhviQxLgJfSkve94VwX/operations/

 ### Libraries / Frameworks / Tools: